 MISO was incredibly frustrating and time-consuming for thousands of suppliers to use, and that comes at a cost to their business.
-In 2018, CCS partnered with dxw digital to come up with a new service to replace it.
+In 2018, CCS partnered with dxw to come up with a new service to replace it.

 We replaced MISO with RMI